gpazevedo/JS-Codility/README.md

 [CountDiv](./CountDiv): Compute number of integers divisible by k in range [a..b].

+[MinAvgTwoSlice](./MinAvgTwoSlice): Find the minimal average of any slice containing at least two elements.

 ## Lesson 7: Stacks and Queues

 [Brackets](./Brackets/README.md): Checks if a string is properly nested.